JananiSoundararajan/creating-a-backdoor-with-SET/README.md

 # Creating a backdoor with SET

 ## AIM:
-To Create a backdoor with Social Engineering Toolkit (SET)
+To create a backdoor with Social Engineering Toolkit (SET).

 ## DESIGN STEPS:
 ### Step 1: